fletchjp/Arduino-TFT-display/README.md

 This means that the library codes have to be configured for the particular display being used.
 For some libraries there are a set of configuration files.
 The library code has to be edited to chose the correct one.
 That has to be changed if a different display is to be used.

-It is unusual for a user to have to edit the library files and this is normally discouraged as the edits will be lost if the library is updated.
+It is unusual for a user to have to edit library files and this is normally discouraged as the edits will be lost if the library is updated.

 More details to be added.